 Huffington Post also cites Nashville as a top ten sober city (Nashville is slide 6 of 12).
-Discovery Place has always known Nashville possesses a world-class recovery community.
-Nashville is also known as a “big city with a small city climate” because we’re so darn friendly in the South.
-But with 280+ meetings of Alcoholics Anonymous in Nashville, no wonder we stay sober in the Guitar Town.
-The big 12 step meetings in town like Back Room Group and Primetime, where Discovery Place guests attend on a weekly basis, are electric.
-Even my mom, a very spiritually-oriented lady, but not in recovery, loves to attend.
-The men and women in these groups are beacons of recovery for newcomers, many of them in long-term recovery.
-Additionally, Discovery Place has found a healthy, thriving recovery community vital to sustained sobriety.
-It is also equally vital to enjoying high quality recovery, where an alcoholic or addict can honestly profess being "happy, joyous and free."
+And Discovery Place has always known that Music City is home to a world-class recovery community.
+Nashville also holds a reputation as a “big city with a small city climate” because we’re so darn friendly in the South.
+But with 280+ meetings of Alcoholics Anonymous in Nashville, it’s no wonder we stay sober in the Guitar Town.
+Big 12 step meetings around town like Back Room Group and Primetime, where Discovery Place guests attend on a weekly basis, are electric.
+If you’re lucky, you might even catch a famous musician or movie star in attendance.

-Now before you go thinking I'm gushing a little too much about Nashville, consider this article from Forbes magazine appropriately entitled Nashville is Nowville...And Has Been for Awhile.
-Paul Jankowski writes, "The nation’s eye has turned to this Heartland city as one of the most promising places to live and work."
-So you don't even have to be interested in sobriety to move here.
-As someone raised in this town, I enjoy a certain sense of pride knowing our beloved Nashvegas is finally gaining the recognition it deserves.
-The South's best-kept geographic secret isn't so secret anymore.
-Come visit and find out why!
+Paul Jankowski writes, “The nation’s eye has turned to this Heartland city as one of the most promising places to live and work.”
+So you don’t even have to be interested in sobriety to move here.